xyyeh/physics_interface/README.md

 ![PKM](demo/stewart.gif)

 ## Usage
+1. Within the app_simulation folder, two executables are available.
+RobotSimulatorSerial can be used for any robotic platform that has a tree structure.
+RobotSimulatorStewart, however, can only be used for stewart platforms.
+2. For RobotSimulatorSerial, simply run:
+    ./RobotSimulatorSerial <urdf file path> <physics step frequency>
-1. To change the view port, simply hold the ALT or CONTROL key, you have Maya style camera mouse controls.
+3. To change the view port, simply hold the ALT or CONTROL key, you have Maya style camera mouse controls.
 Press F1 to create a series of screenshots.
 Hit ESCAPE to exit the demo app.
-2. To interact with the robot using a controller, include the control code in the app_control folder.
+4. To interact with the robot using a controller, include the control code in the app_control folder.
 A shared memory header only library is provided.
 Simply include that in your application

+## Interfacing with the physics interface